RevatureSFNTraining/Project0_Inferno/README.md

 # Project0_Inferno

+12/15/2021
+- Turned in HTML/CSS concept webapge, an updated wireframe, and the incomplete LWC version of the website last night.

 12/14/2021
 - Im going to complete the webpage with HTML, CSS, and some JS first, then uploaded to git hub, before I tackle the LWC.
 With LWC, the entire design of the webiste might change.